phorgue/porousMultiphaseFoam/docs/groundwaterTransport2DFoam.rst

-    //- for Scalar transport time step control truncationError 0.001; // global truncation error used to manage time-step truncationError_potential 0.001; // (optional) potential only truncation error used to manage time-step truncationError_C 0.001; // (optional) tracer only truncation error used to manage time-step
+    //- for Scalar transport time step control truncationError 0.001; // global truncation error used to manage time-step truncationError_potential 0.001; // (optional) potential only truncation error used to manage time-step truncationkError_C 0.001; // (optional) tracer only truncation error used to manage time-step

     CSVoutput       true; // active the CmassBalance.csv output